Who are the homeless?

 Homeless folks come from all walks of life and have varied backgrounds.
-While many have come from dysfunctional familes, others have had normal, nuturing upbringings.
+While many have come from dysfunctional families, others have had normal, nurturing upbringings.
 Some have found themselves homeless through circumstance, bad choices or a combination of the two.
 Others are the victims of mental disorders.
 Many homeless individuals either have, or are struggling with, substance abuse issues.
 Once a person has become homeless it becomes increasingly difficult to get out of this situation.
 Too often homeless individuals turn to alcohol or drugs to cope and make life bearable.
 Many enter a cycle that makes it difficult to find employment and often results in run-ins with the law, which perpetuates the cycle.
 All homeless individuals have one thing in common: each is a human being just like everyone else, and each has a story.

 Lawless activity is never tolerated at the Warming Station or Day Center.
 Any violation of the law is reported promptly to the police.
 If it becomes known that an individual has an outstanding warrant for their arrest the police are notified.
 This not only helps keep our facilities safe, but also is in the individual's best interest.
 Guests who violate the law are normally trespassed from the facilities.
 The police are always welcome at all Neighbor 2 Neighbor facilities.

-Chief Roberts of the Pendleton Police Department has expressed support for the Warming Station at city council meetings.
+The Pendleton Police Department has expressed support for the Warming Station at city council meetings.
 Having a refuge from the cold weather keeps homeless individuals from committing criminal trespass to find shelter.
 It also helps prevent other minor crimes such as shop lifting.

 Volunteers come from many different backgrounds.
 Some are associated with local churches.
 Others belong to service clubs.
 Many are just concerned citizens with no particular affiliation other than a desire to help those who are less fortunate.
 While many volunteers are motivated by their faith, others are motivated by personal philosophy or ethics.
 We are a coalition of concerned citizens representing diverse beliefs but committed to the mission of Neighbor 2 Neighbor.
 Volunteers at the Warming Station and Day Center must fill out an application, pass a background check and receive training.
 See thevolunteer sectionfor more information.